-However, a critical habitat designation does not signal that habitat outside the designated area is unimportant or may not be beneficial for recovery of the species.
-The Suwannee moccasinshell and its habitat are fully protected under the ESA wherever they occur.
-Federal agencies will continue to consult with the Service on any action they conduct, fund and/or permit that might affect the species regardless of location or designation and the taking of any individual of the species, including taking caused by actions that affect habitat, is still prohibited without a federal permit.
+However, a critical habitat designation does not signal that habitat outside the designated area is unimportant or may not benefit the recovery of the species.
+The Suwannee moccasinshell and its habitat are fully protected under the ESA, wherever each may occur.
+Federal agencies continue to consult with the Service on any action they conduct, fund, or permit that might affect the species regardless of location or designation.

-When critical habitat is designated, this responsibility broadens to include consideration of any destruction or adverse modification to critical habitat that could result from a proposed federal action.
-Designating critical habitat also provides non-regulatory benefits by informing the public of areas that are important to the species’ recovery and identifying where conservation actions would be most effective.
+When critical habitat is designated, federal agency review responsibility broadens to include any destruction or adverse modification to critical habitat that could result from a proposed federal action.
+Designating critical habitat also provides non-regulatory benefits by informing the public of areas important to the species’ recovery and identifying where conservation actions would be most effective.

-Designation of critical habitat does not affect land ownership or establish a wildlife refuge or preserve.
+Critical habitat designation does not affect land ownership or establish a wildlife refuge or preserve.
 A critical habitat designation does not impose restrictions on non-federal lands unless federal funds, permits, or activities are involved.

 Does a critical habitat designation change protection under the ESA?